 was built on the Thames in 1799.
-Convicts were transported to New South Wales on the Camden in 1831
+Prisoners were transported to Australia on the Camden in 1831

 The guard consisted of 29 rank and file of 21st regiment., accompanied by 5 women and 10 children under orders of Major Thomas Fairweather.

 Passengers included Lieut.
 Duff and Dr. Davidson; John Wilson, Church Missionary Mrs. Wilson and 2 children for New Zealand.

 on 11 September at Deptford.
 On 13th the ship moved down to Woolwich where he examined one hundred convicts at their respective hulks - on 14th he examined 60 men at the Justitia, 20 on the Discovery and 20 at the Ganymede.
 They were all received on board the same day.

 On Saturday 15th September they weighed anchor for Sheerness arriving there the next day.
 On the following day received 100 men on board from various hulks.